 My Doctor Said to Cut out Sucrose – I Don’t Use Sugar, so What Am I Missing?

-It is important to understand the tests and diagnoses that led to your doctor’s recommendation for a low-sucrose diet.
+When you’ve been advised to cut sucrose out of your diet, it’s important to understand the tests and diagnoses that led to your doctor’s recommendation.
 There are a variety of “sugars” in the diet, and different sugars are eliminated based on different tests and diagnoses.

 The more obvious sources of sugar are found in baked goods, such as cakes, pies, cookies, and pastries.
 Candy is another common source of sugar.
 However, there are also many hidden sources of sugar, primarily in processed (packaged) foods found in the American diet.
 Sucrose also occurs naturally in some fruits, juices and vegetables.

-Ingredients to avoid on a low-sucrose diet include beet sugar, brown sugar, cane juice, cane sugar, caramel, coconut sugar, confectioner’s sugar, date sugar, maple syrup, molasses, raw sugar, and sucrose (table sugar).
+Ingredients to avoid on a low-sucrose diet include beet sugar, brown sugar, cane juice, cane sugar, caramel, coconut sugar, confectioner’s sugar, date sugar, maple syrup, molasses, raw sugar, and table sugar.

 For more specific information on following a low-sucrose diet, speak with a registered dietitian.